-D7.
-If a minimum college grade point average is required of transfer applicants, specify
+D6.
+If a minimum high school grade point average is required of transfer applicants, specify

-(0 n a 4.0 scale) :
+(on a 4.0 scale):

+\Rightarrow 3.0

+D7 .
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

 $\Rightarrow 2.5$

 D8 .
-Lis st any other ap oplication requiremen nts specific to transfe er applicants:
+Lis t any other ap oplication requiremen its specific to transfe er applicants:

 ⇒ Click or tap here to enter te xt.

-late reply dates for trans ications are reviewed
+late reply dates for tran lications are reviewed

-OI a continuous s or rolling basis, plac ce a check mark in th ne "Rolling admission" column.
+on a continuous s or rolling basis, plac ce a check mark in the ne "Rolling admission" ' column.

 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-Fall \boxtimes
+Fall ×

 Winter

-Spring \boxtimes
+Spring

 Summer \boxtimes

+D10.
+Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☒ No D11.
+Describe additional requirements for transfer admission, if applicable: ⇒ Students with 12 semester hours of college credit following graduation from high school considered transfer applicants.
+Those with less than 60 semester/90 quarter hours are considered lower-level transfers and are required to meet all first time freshman requirements.
+2.0 GPA in all college work and good academic standing required.

+D12-D 17: Trans fer Credit Polici es

 D12.
-R D17: Trans eport the lower $\Rightarrow 2.0$ es my course that may b oe transferred for credit sferred from a two-yea
+Report the lowest grade earned for any course that may be transferred for credit:

+$\Rightarrow 2.0$

+D13.
+Maximum number of credits or courses that may be transferred from a two-year institution:

-Number: 64 Unit type: Credit Hours
+N umber: 90 Unit type: Cre dit Hours

 D14 .
-M aximum num sferred from a four-yea r institution:
+M aximum num ber of credits or cour ses that may be trans sferred from a four-year ar institution:

-N Number: 90 Unit type: Credit Hours
+N umber: 90 Unit type: Cre dit Hours

 D15.
-Minimum number of credits that transfers must complete at your institution to earn an associate degree:
+M inimum num ber of credits that tran nsfers must complete e at your institution to earn an associate de gree:

-⇒ Click or tap here to enter te xt.
+⇒ 60